scignscape/SubjectiveSpeechQualityMeasurement/README.md

 You may need to edit the "`find-ecl-sexpr.pri`" file to point to the correct folder(s) where ECL includes and libs are located.

-Note that this data set includes code from the Sexpresso project, used here to clean up generated Lisp files: please see https://github.com/BitPuffin/sexpresso.
+Note that this data set also includes code from the Sexpresso project, used here to clean up generated Lisp files: the code is copied here for convnience, but please see https://github.com/BitPuffin/sexpresso for the original.
 (This project is only slightly used here and it is hard to find much information about it; generic searches for "`Sexpresso`" tend to find, um, other kinds of content.)

 ---
 **R/Z**